h4wk590/ADGISA/GEOG501/General Notes.md

 - Latitude (**parallels**)
 - Longitude (**meridians**)

+> If a map only contains 2 spatial properties 1 of them will always be direction.

 #### Datum

 - Is a frame of reference to define the position of the spheroid of the earth relative to the center of the datums position.

 ![Pasted image 20230907142357.png](../attachments/Pasted%20image%2020230907142357.png)